szokodiakos/typegoose/README.md

 ## Improvements

 * Add frequently used (currently not present) features if needed
-* Create moar tests (break down current huge one into multiple unit tests)
+* Create more tests (break down current huge one into multiple unit tests)